 Thank the bus driver when you are getting off

-That was a really surprising one for me.
-Doesn’t maybe happen that much on busy London streets (maybe more in the off-peak hours and in zones that are further away from the centre.
-But it does a lot, especially in smaller towns.
+It doesn’t happen that much on busy London streets (maybe more in the off-peak hours and in zones that are further away from the centre), but it does a lot, especially in smaller towns.
 People do say thank you to the bus driver when they are getting off at their stop.
 And quite often chit-chat while buying the ticket too! 😉

-I actually think this is quite… cute? nice?
-I don’t know, can’t really find the right word.
-But I feel neither positive nor negative about it.
+I actually think this is quite nice!
+Especially if you take the same route on the bus every day with the same driver.
+It gives you the sense of community I think.
+I feel neither positive nor negative about it.
 It’s just very different from what I was used to back home (back home is Poland for me).

 Heavy breakfasts, heavy dinners…

-I guess the surprise wasn’t that much in the fact that some people in the world eat their main meal in the evenings, cause there are many of those places in the world.
-After a bit of reflection I think I just realised that I did not associate England (or maybe it’s just London?) with the culture of going out to restaurants and eating big evening meals as much as I did associate it with, say, most Mediterranean countries.
+I guess the surprise wasn’t that much in the fact that some people in the world eat their main meal in the evenings – there are many of those places in the world.
+I simply did not associate England (or maybe it’s just London?) with the culture of going out to restaurants and eating big evening meals as much as I did associate it with, say, most Mediterranean countries.

 The surprise here was in the fact that at least the Londoners do go out for dinners I’d say 2-3 times a week and they do cook high-calories dinners at homes the other nights.